Polyanyanwu/pension-adviser-pp3/README.md

 ![Application Main Menu](/readme-docs/main_menu.png)

 Before the menu is displayed, the user is prompted to enter a user name.
 A user name is mandatory as it is used by the application as the name of the Worksheet to be used in saving the results of the user enquiries.
-If same user name is provided as an existing one, the user is requested to confirm if he/she is returning user.
+If same user name is provided as an existing one, the user is requested to confirm if he/she is a returning user.
 If not returning, another name is requested from the user.
 The user name is not case sensitive, is required to be alphanumeric, between 3 and 15 characters and is not a profane word.

 When a user inputs an option 1, 2, 3, 4 or 9 the user is requested to input the choice a second time to confirm.
 If the confirmation is same as the initial input, the option is accepted and the desired feature is executed.
-If the confirmation fails the menu is displayed once more.
+If the confirmation fails, the menu is displayed once more.

 ### *Go through the Instructions*